KxSystems/docs/docs/ml/toolkit/clustering/algos.md

 returns a dictionary containing information collected during the fitting process (`modelInfo`), a projection of the prediction function to use on new data (`predict`) along with a projection of the update function (`update`)

-All relevent information needed to fit the model is contained within `modelInfo`.
+All relevent information needed to evaluate the model is contained within `modelInfo`.
 This includes the following information:
 ```txt
 data       The original data used to fit the model
 df         The distance metric used
 repPts     The calculated k centers
 clust      The cluster index each data point belongs to.
 ```
 The predict functionality is contained within the `predict` attribute.
-The function takes the following inputs:
+This function takes the following inputs:

 -   `data` represents the points being analyzed in matrix format, where each column is an individual datapoint

 and returns the predicted clusters of the new data

 The `update` function can be used to update the cluster centres such that the model can react to new data.
-The function takes the following inputs:
+This function takes the following inputs:

 -   `data` represents the points being analyzed in matrix format, where each column is an individual datapoint